ocaml/ocaml-re/README.md

 DESCRIPTION
 ===========

-RE is a regular expression library for OCaml.
+Re is a regular expression library for OCaml.

 CONTACT
 =======

 This library has been written by Jerome Vouillon (Jerome.Vouillon@pps.univ-paris-diderot.fr).
-It can be downloaded from https://github.com/ocaml/ocaml-re
+It can be downloaded from <https://github.com/ocaml/ocaml-re>

 Bug reports, suggestions and contributions are welcome.